WuMyster/Rat-Game/README.md

 # Rats-Game

-Final submission to the course work given in CS-230
+Final submission to some course work
 I (deShortOne have continued on this project in the branch Main-J